-I have reviewed the interim financial information of AIA Company Limited, which comprises the statement of financial position as at 30 June 2025, the related statements of comprehensive income, for the three-month and six-month periods then ended, changes in Head Office's equity, and cash flows for the six-month period then ended, and the condensed notes to the interim financial information.
+I have reviewed the interim financial information of AIA Company Limited which comprises the statement of financial position as at 31 March 2025, the related statements of comprehensive income, for the three-month period then ended, changes in Head Office's equity, and cash flows for the three-month period then ended, and the condensed notes to the interim financial information.
 Management is responsible for the preparation and presentation of this interim financial information in accordance with Thai Accounting Standard 34, "Interim Financial Reporting".
 My responsibility is to express a conclusion on this interim financial information based on my review.